syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 {% endhighlight %}

-N> By default, work hour **Start** is set to **9** and work hour **End** is set to **18**.
-Also, the Scheduler cells automatically scrolls up or down based on the work start hour that is set to it, to make the user to view that particular time initially.
+N> By default, work hour **Start** is set to **9** and **End** is set to **18**.
+Also, the Scheduler cells automatically scrolls up or down based on the starting work hour, to make the user to view that particular time initially.

 ## TimeScale

-The `TimeScale` is an object collection which allows the user to set the required time slot duration to be displayed on the Scheduler.
+The `TimeScale` allows the user to set the required time slot duration for the work cells that displays on the Scheduler.
 It provides option to customize both the major and minor slots using template option.
 It includes the below properties such as,

-* `Enable` - It accepts true or false value, denoting whether to show or hide the timescale option.
+* `Enable` - It accepts true or false value, denoting whether to show or hide the time slots.
 Its default value is `true`.
 * `MajorSlot` – Specifies the major time slot duration.
-* `MinorSlotCount` – Specifies the value based on which the minor time slots are divided.
+* `MinorSlotCount` – Specifies the value, based on which the minor time slots are divided into appropriate count.
+* `TimeScale templates` - 2 template options available for customizing timeScales namely `MinorSlotTemplateId` and `MajorSlotTemplateId`.

 The MajorSlot and MinorSlot can be set on the Scheduler with the following code example.